 One teaching unit = 45 minutes.
 Each of these modules is concluded with an official German exam.

 German language students interested in the Vocational German language promotion basic course modules must first attend a consultation with the office responsible for them: this may be either the Job Centre or the Employment Agency, depending on personal circumstances.
 If you are unsure who the appropriate contact is for you, please get in touch with us; we can identify the correct office for you.
 They will then let you know if you are entitled to take part in one of these courses.

 If you receive authorisation, it is valid for 3 months.
 Once you have submitted your authorisation to Sprachenakademie, you have 4 weeks to begin taking a course.
 If no free spaces are available, Sprachenakademie is obliged to point you towards other language schools.

-PLEASE NOTE: Due to the current official hygiene and distance rules of the government, face-to-face classes and consultations in our rooms do temporarily not take place: Current courses have been interrupted; the start dates of several future courses will be postponed.
-The Federal Office for Migration and Refugees (BAMF) makes central decisions regarding teaching alternatives.
-Participants of courses for which alternative options exist will be contacted by email.
+PLEASE NOTE: Due to the current official hygiene and distance rules of the government, many of our courses take place online or must be postponed.
+Participants of courses that are concerned by changes will be contacted by email.
 Please click here to find further information and links for self-study.